No products in the cart.

 • Decreased tongue control

-These problems can all lead to an increased risk of choking and pneumonia after stroke.
-When someone accidentally inhales food or liquid, this causes inflammation in the lungs, making it more difficult to breathe.
-In addition, inhaling foreign objects can bring bacteria into the lungs and cause a serious infection.
+These problems can all lead to an increased risk of choking, malnutrition, and pneumonia after stroke.
+When someone accidentally inhales food or liquid, this can irritate the lungs and make it more difficult to breathe.
+In addition, inhaling foreign objects can bring bacteria into the lungs and lead to a serious infection.

 Silent Aspiration and the Signs of Pneumonia After Stroke

-Aspiration is usually accompanied by fits of coughing and wheezing, as the body tries to force the foreign objects out of the lungs.
-If the person can cough hard enough, they can usually clear out their lungs before pneumonia can develop.
+Aspiration is usually accompanied by fits of coughing and wheezing as the body tries to force the foreign objects out of the lungs.
+If the person can cough hard enough, they may be able to clear out their lungs before pneumonia can develop.

 • Chest pain or heartburn